15th International Conference on Complement Therapeutics

 An alternative binding and activation mechanism of native C3 induced by contact with biosurfaces without involvement of the thioester

-Bo Nilsson, Anna Adler, Osama Hamad, Claudia Dührkop, Roland Ebert, Yuji Teramura, Kristina Ekdahl, and Karin Fromell
+Bo Nilsson, Anna Adler, Osama Hamad, Claudia Dührkop, Roland Ebert, Yuji Teramura, Kristina N Ekdahl, and Karin Fromell

 12:55 PM - 01:10 PM